 Chris Dessi: Who has been the greatest positive influence on your life?
 Tell us about that person.

 Tom Shine: I don’t have one person – I have several people.
 One is my grandfather, Morris Kaye, who taught me the value of hard work.
-My father, who taught me the value of relationships.
-Earl Harris, of Paul Harris retail stores, because he challenged me to the point you felt like you were in graduate school every day.
-Mel Simon, who taught me the importance of being a visionary and risk taker.
+My father taught me the value of relationships.
+Earl Harris, of Paul Harris retail stores, because he challenged me to the point I felt like you were in graduate school every day.
+Mel Simon taught me the importance of being a visionary and risk-taker.
 Herb Simon, who taught me the combination of all the above.

 Chris Dessi: What do you think is the one characteristic that all the successful people you know share?